Surager/Surager.github.io/README.md

 # Surager's blog

 Hack for fun!
 CTF for fun!
+Binary for fun!

 <!-- slide -->